Razer1724/docs_updated/assets/RVC/Cloud/kaggle.md

    <img src="../paperspace-img/3.png" alt="image" width="575" height="auto">

 b.
-Verify your acount with a phone number so you can turn on "internet" option.
+Verify your acount with a phone number so you can turn on the "internet" option.

- ‎
+***‎
 ######
 #### 2. <u>Clone notebook and setup.</u>
 a.
 Go to [Hina's mainline notebook](https://www.kaggle.com/code/hinabl/mainline) and click "Copy and Edit"